 Bahía Cacaluta and Bahía Chachacual are only accessible by boat and there are absolutely no human constructions of any kind.

 Bahía San Agustín is the furthest west and the largest of all the bays.
 It has 1 km (.62 mi) of beaches between 20 and 80 m (65 and 260 ft) wide.
 There are also small islets inside the bay itself.

 In the lowlands of the park, there are 9,000 species of plants (about 50% of the species are reported throughout the country) in the forest and mangroves in the coastal belt.
-Vegetation is dominated by the low forest growth of caducifolia in 80% of the area with the unusual feature of 50 ft (15 m) high trees.
+Vegetation is dominated by the low forest growth of caducifolia, a subtropical succulent species of flowering plant in the family Euphorbiaceae, in 80% of the area with the unusual feature of 50 ft (15 m) high trees.

 Fauna species have been identified as 264, which includes armadillos and white-tailed deer.
 There are approximately 700 counted bird species which include hummingbirds, pelicans and hawks.

 The reptile species are counted to be 470, which include Black Iguana, salamanders and snakes.
-Dolphins, whales and turtles are sighted species off the coastline, out of the identified 100 amphibian species.
+Dolphins, whales and turtles have been sighted off the coastline, out of the identified 100 amphibian species.